skip to Main Content

 Please know that 100% of all fees go directly to Cudamani members/teachers/staff.
 Some years, tuition earned income covers teachers salaries for one year.
 Thank you for your support.

-As of March 1, 2023 the Indonesian Government does not require a PCR test upon arrival and requires full vaccination 14 days or more before departure.
+As of March 1, 2023 the Indonesian Government does not require a PCR test upon arrival or a record of full vaccination.

 Participants are responsible for checking on latest COVID requirements when making own travel and visa arrangements to Indonesia.
-Please also consider travel health insurance.
 A free 30 day tourist visa is available upon arrival for many countries.
-If you plan to stay longer- you can apply for a 60 day visa. please see web site: https://indonesia.visahq.com/ Remember your Passport must be valid for six months after your departure date from Indonesia.
+If you plan to stay longer- you can apply for a 60 day visa. please see web site: https://indonesia.visahq.com/ Please also consider travel health insurance.

 APPLY ON-LINE NOW